- How I Get Around Southeast Asia as a Woman Traveling Solo

 That being said, budgeting shouldn’t be a big issue when traveling around Southeast Asia.
 Almost everything is affordable to travel around, you just need to do some in-depth research about which destination is more suitable for your traveling style.

-For example, maybe you want to compare the budget of traveling around Thailand and Malaysia.
+For example, maybe you want to compare the budget for traveling around Thailand and Malaysia.
 Or perhaps you want to focus more on the activities offered in Indonesia and the .
+And while Singapore is listed as one of the most expensive country in the world, you can still travel on a budget in Singapore.

 Know your traveling style first, and do your own research about how much money you should have for the way you travel.